Pelvic floor therapy has been shown as both clinically and cost-effective.

 Lindsey: OTs, by nature, are holistic thinkers.

-While the pelvic floor muscles are just like any other group of muscles in the body, it takes a sensitivity and an ADL background to really evoke change.
+While the pelvic floor muscles are just like any other group of muscles in the body, it takes a certain sensitivity and an ADL background to really evoke change.

-Alongside exercises, we examine behavior that is contributing to their symptoms, and we address the vulnerability that their symptoms are causing.
+Alongside exercises, we examine the behavior that is contributing to their symptoms, and we address the vulnerability that their symptoms are causing.

 Do you have any challenges associated with working in people’s homes, or is it usually a good thing?